Ayo-Awe/Trivia-App-Project/README.md

 Before starting this project, you should already have Python3, pip and node installed on your local machines.
 Pipenv is also recommended to help with virtual environments.

-#### Backend
+#### **Backend**

-From the backend folder run `pip install requirements.txt`.
+From the backend folder run `pip install pipenv`.

-If you have pipenv installed, you can use `pipenv install -r requirements.txt` instead of `pip`.
+If you have pipenv installed, you can use `pipenv install` instead of `pip`.
 This would create a virtual environment in your backend folder and install the project dependencies.

-All required packages are provided in the requirements file.
+All required packages are provided in the pipfile.

 To start the application run the following commands in the backend directory: